About PNB School

 Akoiya Harris was born and raised in Seattle, Washington, and is an alum of The School of Spectrum Dance Theater’s Academy program.
 She attended summer programs at Dance Theatre of Harlem, The Ailey School, and Elana Anderson’s 45 Degrees Project.
 Akoiya recently graduated from The Ailey School’s Certificate Program and is a Company Dancer with Spectrum Dance Theater.
 She joined the PNB School faculty in the Summer of 2021.

 Eric Hipolito Jr. is from Seattle, WA.
 He trained on scholarship at Pacific Northwest Ballet School, beginning as a DanceChance student.
 He attended summer courses at San Francisco Ballet School, the School of American Ballet, Houston Ballet, and PNB School and participated in the PNB School exchange with the Royal Danish Ballet.
 He has received scholarships and awards from the Jerome Robbins Foundation, the National Foundation for Advancement in the Arts, and he was a 2010 nominee for the Princess Grace Award in Dance.
-Mr. Hipolito joined Pacific Northwest Ballet as a corps de ballet dancer from 2008-2015, becoming the first Pacific Northwest Ballet DanceChance student to join the company.
+He joined Pacific Northwest Ballet as a corps de ballet dancer from 2008-2015, becoming the first Pacific Northwest Ballet DanceChance student to join the company.
 He danced with Ballet Arizona from 2015-2018, performing numerous principal roles.
 He taught for the Ballet Clinic and was the Men’s Program Director for A Ballet Education in Phoenix, Arizona.
-Mr. Hipolito recently graduated with a B.A. in Business Management from Arizona State University.
-PNB School is pleased to welcome him back as a faculty member in the fall of 2022!
+He graduated with a B.A. in Business Management from Arizona State University.
+PNB School is pleased to welcome him back as a faculty member!

 Kimberly Holloway is a Seattle based choreographer, performer, and dance educator.
 She received her BFA from Belhaven University.
 Her choreography has been shown at the Fringe Festival in Edinburgh, Scotland and at venues in Kansas City, Providence, RI, and Seattle.
 She has been honored to perform with artists including Michelle Miller/Catapult Dance, Shannon Stewart, Stone Dance Collective, Alana O Rogers, Maya Soto, Kinesis Project Dance Theater (NYC-Sea), and Störling Dance Theater (Kansas City).
 She currently teaches in the greater Seattle area.